- main function of the tibialis posterior is to invert the subtalar joint, which helps to stabilize the transverse tarsal joint during

 - talonavicular joint arthrodesis:

-- if site of maximal deformity is at talonavicular joint, then an isolated talonavicular or talonavicular & calcaneocuboid may be performed;
+- if site of maximal deformity is at talonavicular joint, then an isolated talonavicular or talonavicular & calcaneocuboid may

 - sub-talar arthrodesis: